 At Toptal, we’re building a software product that aims to revolutionize team creation, contracting, and human resources.
 Our remote team is completely distributed: we have no office, and we work from all around the globe.
 And when I say “all around the globe”, I mean all around the globe: our internal staff consists of nearly 50 full-time individuals from Brazil, USA, Russia, Argentina, Czech Republic, Ukraine, Hungary, and more.
 This includes engineers, designers, recruiters, sales, and executives.

 We all work from home, and we’re good at it: we’ve had countless Skype sessions, code reviews, feature iterations—all components in building a great product.
 We work hard, and we’ve been at it with as much fervor and energy as ever.

-Earlier this year, we decided it was time to bring everyone together in the same location.
-We’ve had tremendous success as a distributed team.
+Earlier this year, we decided it was time to bring everyone together in the same location for some unique team building.
+We’ve had tremendous success as an all virtual team.
 But regardless, we wanted to add an edge to our collaboration and creativity, and connect in-person.
 Our journey, the results that came of it, and the economics behind it are all explained thoroughly in the post that follows.

 It all started with a conversation between Alexander (our CTO) and me in Ulyanovsk, Russia, about 1000 miles southeast of Moscow, where we were visiting a subset of our team that had come on fairly recently.
-(One of the benefits of working remotely: we’re not constrained by the local talent pool — we hire the best, no matter where they’re located.)
+(One of the benefits of being a remote company: we’re not constrained by the local talent pool — we hire the best, no matter where they’re located.)